patrickbucher/learning-rust/notes/04-ownership.md

 ### Move on Function Call

-A function call behaves a lot like an assignment in terms of ownership.
+A function call behaves a lot like an assignment in terms of ownership of the parameters.
 A function expecting a `String` will take ownership of that value, but a integer value will just be copied:

 ```rust
 fn move_or_copy(str: String, nbr: i32) {